TendTo/IAC-VPN/README.md

 All operations have been made more convenient with a script.

 Before running it, though, you may want to explore both the [Ansible configuration](#configuration) and the [Terraform configuration](#configuration-1) to see if you need to override some variables.
+Also, when you are done, make sure to run `terraform init` in the directory of the provider you want to use to download the required modules.

 The script will usually be run two times: once to create the infrastructure, and once to setup the VPN using wireguard.